 So, how do I integrate all this Org mode awesomeness into my website?
 First of all, as I already mentioned in this post, my website is powered by the static website generator Pelican.
 The way it works is quite straightforward:

-2. Create a big Python dictionary containing all the articles and their metadata, and do some processing: automatically generate the index of all articles, replace links using Pelican’s internal linking syntax with the correct HTML links…
+file, collect all the mandatory and optional metadata (title, date…) and call Python-Markdown to process the body of the file into an HTML export. - Create a big Python dictionary containing all the articles and their metadata, and do some processing: automatically generate the index of all articles, replace links using Pelican’s internal linking syntax with the correct HTML links…

-3. Export the website into HTML files using Jinja, a templating system (so that one can chose the structure of an exported HTML file, call the right CSS/Javascript files, etc…).
+- Export the website into HTML files using Jinja, a templating system (so that one can chose the structure of an exported HTML file, call the right CSS/Javascript files, etc…).

 For this update, I only had to replace the first step entirely by:

-• For each .org file, collect all the mandatory and optional metadata (title, date…).
-This step was heavily inspired by the org_python_reader plugin from the Pelican plugin repository.
+file, collect all the mandatory and optional metadata (title, date…).
+This step was heavily inspired by theorg_python_reader

-• For each .org file, call Emacs and run the org-export-as function to export the body of each article into HTML code.
-This step was pretty much entirely copied from the org_reader plugin from the same repository.
+function to export the body of each article into HTML code.
+This step was pretty much entirely copied from theorg_reader

 I was expecting everything to break apart at the first occasion, but somehow it worked really, really well: there is little to no difference between the original Markdown exports and their newer Org mode counterparts, and apart from two minor things (namely, Pelican’s linking system and and footnotes), I only did minor adjustments to Org-mode’s HTML exporting system to get my new Org-based blog generator to be at least as functional as its Markdown ancestor.